walterfreeman/phy211/syllabus-addendum.md

 * **The course website**, at [https://walterfreeman.github.io/phy211/](https://walterfreeman.github.io/phy211/) , where we will continue to post all materials for you

 We will likely maintain a presence on other platforms -- for instance, the course Discord server (invite link: [https://discord.gg/dcM4DYM](https://discord.gg/dcM4DYM)), a Twitch channel, a YouTube channel, or a Tencent Video channel.
 We are doing this so you can interact with your fellow students and instructors on platforms you may already be familiar with because you use them socially.
 However, all of these things are optional; you may do everything on Blackboard and with email if you want.

+Please be patient and flexible with us and give us feedback (in #feedback on Discord or by email) if we can do anything to make this experience better for you all.

 ### 2. Grading